 When left overnight, the real magic happens.
 The water beads will have soaked up the water and expanded to fit the balloon.
-The color of your stress ball will depend mainly on the color of water beads you use.
+The color of your diy stress balls will depend mainly on the color of water beads you use.
 We decided to do single color water beads in each balloon, but a mix would be lovely too.

 These balloon stress balls really feel great.
 My kids love squeezing them and working those small muscles in their hands.
 Squeezing them is also a wonderful sensory activity.

-As kids squeeze the stress balls, the water beads will break up more and more which will give them a cool, squishy consistency.
+As kids squeeze the diy stress balls, the water beads will break up more and more which will give them a cool, squishy consistency.

 These homemade stress balls are so easy to make that you will want to make a bunch just to have some around whenever you are feeling a little stressed.
 Not that moms ever feel stressed.

 The folks at Annie's know crafting, so you know they have put together some amazing kits for your kids.